Some links in this post may be affiliate links

 Goeppertia elliptica are outstanding plants for your collection.
 You may get these plants online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Calathea vittata (Goeppertia elliptica) prefers medium to bright indirect light (dappled light), average warmth of 18-280C, humidity of 60-80% and consistently moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.
+Let’s dive into how to keep your Goeppertia elliptica happy indoors.
+Calathea vittata requires medium to bright indirect light (dappled light), average warmth of 18-280C, humidity of 60-80% and consistently moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.

-Water Calathea vittata liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.
+Water Calathea vittata liberally during the growing season (spring and summer) and allow the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to avoid yellowing of leaves.

-Lessen watering in the cold season as growth is minimal at this time to keep the soil slightly moist but do not allow the soil to dry out completely.
+Lessen watering in the cold season (fall and winter) as growth is minimal at this time to keep the soil slightly moist.
+Do not allow the soil to dry out completely to prevent wilting and drooping leaves.

-Use water that is at room temperature to avoid plant shock.
-The water should also be free of chlorine and flourides as Goeppertia elliptica like other Calathea is sensitive to chemicals dissolved in water which cause brown leaf tips and edges.
+Use water that is at room temperature to avoid plant shock which can result in reduced growth.
+Use water that is free of chlorine and flourides which can lead to brown leaf tips and edges.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and loss of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to yellowing, root-rot and death of the plant.

-To reduce fungal infestations like leaf spot diseases, avoid wetting the foliage during watering or water from the bottom instead.
-Learn more on how to water houseplants the right way.
+To reduce fungal infestations like leaf spot disease, avoid wetting the foliage during watering or water from the bottom instead.

 Goeppertia elliptica grows best in medium to bright indirect light (filtered light).
-Keep ut away from direct sunlight as it can cause scorching of the leaves.
-Avoid too bright light as it will cause the leaf colour to fade to a appear washed out.
+Keep it away from direct sunlight as it can cause scorching of the leaves.
+Avoid too bright light as it will cause the leaf colour to fade and appear washed out.

 Calathea vittata prefers average warmth of 18-280C.
-At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.
+Below this range, the plant stops growing while above this range may cause the plant to die.

-You may also grow the plant in a closed terrarium as a high humidity can be maintained inside a terrarium.
+You may also grow the plant in a closed terrarium.
 On account of its compact size and requirement for humid conditions, Calathea vittata is one of the best plants for a closed terrarium.

-Flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
+Flush out accumulated chemicals (salts) from the soil every 1-2 months by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.

 Repot Calathea vittata every 2-3 years at the beginning of the growing season when it becomes root-bound.
 Take care not to injure its delicate roots.